valeriopuglisi/librispeech-ssl-datasets/README.md

 4. The pad_sequence method makes all tensors in a batch the same length by zero-padding.

-5. Finally, the __call__ method is called when the object is "called" as a function.
+5. The __call__ method is called when the object is "called" as a function.
 This method takes a batch of data, removes silence from each waveform, creates a simulation for each waveform, and then aggregates the simulated tensors into a batch.
 It returns the batch tensors, source positions, and microphone positions.